ivan8m8/DailyBudgeting/README.md

    * this one, which is within this repo – it's actually the app itself, though, without a sync function;
    * syncing user's data – it's implemented as a separate module for security measures.

-   So if you consider to compile the app or clone the repo, you may want to comment syncing in the code.
+   So if you consider to compile the app or clone the repo, you may want to comment out syncing lines in the code.

 **2. This project has two branches:**